isuckatdrifting/Tarvos/README.md

 # Post installation
 Mount the EFI folder of the system, copy and paste the CLOVER folder of the boot USB drive to the system EFI.

-Copy the files in the /L/E folder of this repo to /L/E and rebuild system kext cache with the following commands:
+Copy the files in the `Extensions` folder of this repo to `/L/E` and rebuild system kext cache with the following commands:

 ```
 sudo cp -R *.kext /Library/Extensions